-XML Schema Versioning
+- XML Schema Versioning

 - Multiple versions of a schema can be stored in the XML Schema Repository

 - An XML Schema is identified by:

 - Target Namespace

 - Schema Location (also known as Schema Location Hint)

 - Schema Name

-See "How DB2 chooses an XML schema from an XML type modifier" in the XML Guide
+See "How DB2 chooses an XML schema from an XML type modifier" in

-- When there is no Schema Location and multiple schemas are found then the latest registered schema is chosen - Administration - Use the same stored procedures provided in DB2 9 to administer the XSR - Use Data Studio - CLP - If setting up the XML Schema Repository under DB2 10, see installation job DSNTIJNX & DSNTIJRT if migrating from V8.
+- When there is no Schema Location and multiple schemas the Mile Guide latest registered schema is chosen - Administration - Use the same stored procedures provided in DB2 9 to administer the XSR - Use Data Studio - CLP - If setting up the XML Schema Repository under DB2 10, see installation job DSNTIJNX & DSNTIJRT if migrating from V8.
 Only DSNTIJRT from V9.